lyokha/nginx-haskell-module/README.md

 ```

 Nginx compiles haskell code at its start.
 Had compilation failed and nginx would
+not have started (see details about starting nginx in section [Reloading of
+haskell code and static
-not have started!
-But in this case the code is OK and we are moving forward.
+content](#reloading-of-haskell-code-and-static-content)).
+In this case the code
+is OK and we are moving forward.

 ```ShellSession
 # curl 'http://localhost:8010/?a=hello_world'